LaurentVeyssier/Automatic-Speech-Recognizer/README.md

 - I increased the number of units of the RNN network to 512.
 This improves the convergence compared to Model_5 (units = 200).
 - Utilization of the TimeDistributed wrapper over the Dense layer resulting into one Dense layer for each timestep.

+Inference :
+- Pass an unseen .wav file to the trained model.
+The .wav file has some speech recorded on it.
+- The model delivers a written transcript prediction of the audio content (speech-to-text)

-Inference : Transcription of an audio segment achieved with the final model after 20 epochs.
+Transcription of an audio segment achieved with the final model after 20 epochs.
 Not bad !!!!

 ![](images/transcription1.jpg)